GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/western_blot.rst

     For proteins from 30 to 150 kDa method P0 for a 7 minute run time is recommended.
 For proteins >150 kDa methods P0 or P3 with a run time of 8-10 min is recommended.

+    BAD has used a transfer protocol of 23 V for 3 min and 20 V for 2 min to detect p53DD (~11 kDa) and WT p53 (53 kDa).

 18. Touch the Start icon on the screen to begin the transfer.